 Set on the historic Wood family estate, the Glendon Campus is a lush parkland in the heart of Toronto offering an intimate learning community.
-Home to 2,700 students, Glendon is Canada’s only bilingual university campus, known for its beautiful gardens and international experience.
+Home to 2,700 students, Glendon is Southern Ontario's only bilingual university campus, known for its beautiful gardens and international experience.

 - 11 Faculties